andraugust/andraugust.github.io/classical-mechanics.md

 The main subfields of CM are Newtonian motion, classical electromagnetism, and general relativity.
 This book covers Newtonian motion and a little bit of classical electromagnetism.

 Dynamics in CM are defined in terms of states and their transitions.
 For closed systems, i.e. those where all matter and energy are accounted for and no external interactions exist, all states within a trajectory have a unique predecessor state and a unique successor state.
 In other words, dynamics are deterministic and information is conserved.
 Once a state such as an initial condition and all forces acting on the system are defined, the entire future and past of the system are determined.
-Susskind calls this _The_ $$-1^{\text{st}}$$ _Law_, due to the priority it should take over other laws in terms of fundamentality, and because the $$1^{\text{st}}$$ and $$0^{\text{th}}$$ laws were already taken.
+Susskind calls this _The_ $$-1^{\text{st}}$$ _Law_, due to the priority he thinks it should take over other laws in terms of fundamentality, and because the $$1^{\text{st}}$$ and $$0^{\text{th}}$$ laws were already taken.

 CM systems are deterministic.
 But many are chaotic.
-So if initial states and forces can't be known with sufficiently high precision, then _in practice_ is it fair to say they're deterministic?
+So if initial states and forces can't be known with sufficiently high precision, then _in practice_ is it accurate to say they're deterministic?

 ### Lecture 2: Motion

 This lecture is about basic ODEs and their solutions.
-There's nothing very exciting to note here...
+There's nothing very exciting to note here!

 ### Lecture 3: Dynamics